vzaidman/htz-frontend/README.md

 ### sync

-Set the dependency versions for each matching package based on the `syncDependencies` field of [package.json](package.json), to make across-the-board upgrades.
+Set the dependency versions for each matching package based on the `syncDependencies` field of [package.json](package.json), in order to make across-the-board upgrades.